Skip to content

 Sweep Manifests

-Each submitted trial also writes a normal job record under .hpc-compose/jobs/<job-id>.json with kind: sweep_trial and a sweep metadata block.
-Sweep-trial records deliberately do not replace normal latest.json or latest-run.json, so hpc-compose status, watch, and logs continue to target ordinary runs unless you pass an explicit job id.
+Sweep submission and monitoring (sweep submit, sweep status, sweep list) are covered in Hyperparameter Sweeps.
+Sweep-trial records do not replace normal latest.json or latest-run.json, so hpc-compose status, watch, and logs continue to target ordinary runs unless you pass an explicit job id.

 Diffing Runs